German regulator calls on ISPs to voluntarily block illegal sites

 “If the ISP fails to comply with the formal request to block an illegal gambling offer from the network, GGL can impose a penalty payment, also based on the economic capacity of the addressee, and can amount to up to €500,000 (£425,201/$508,349).”

-Germany’s State Treaty on Gambling (GlüNeuRStv), which came into effect in July last year, made it possible to enforce network blocking and IP blocking of illegal gambling websites, should such these operators not comply with requests to cease operating in the country.
+Germany’s State Treaty on Gambling (GlüNeuRStv), which came into effect in July last year, made it possible to enforce network blocking and IP blocking of illegal gambling websites, should such operators not comply with requests to cease operating in the country.

 The GGL acknowledged that these blocking requests represent an encroachment on the fundamental rights of providers, providers and users.
 However it also said such requests do not breach any European regulations in terms of freedom of service and establishment, and also fit in with its mission to protect consumers from gambling harm.